josepablocam/ams/artifact-submission-materials/INSTALL.md

 If you don't have `conda` already, please install from

 https://docs.conda.io/en/latest/miniconda.html

+(If you don't manually install, the `scripts/setup.sh` script will error out with a corresponding message to install `conda`.)

 Once you have done so, you can build the conda environment